 People in the Caribbean are almost as competitive about which island has the hottest hot sauce as they are about who makes the best rum.
-Not only does locally made "pepper sauce" pair well with island cuisine like grilled fish and callaloo soup, many of the hottest peppers in the world are grown in the Caribbean, including the legendary scotch bonnet and the moruga scorpion pepper, the latter considered by some to be the hottest on the planet.
+Not only does locally made "pepper sauce" pair well with island cuisine like grilled fish and callaloo soup, but many of the hottest peppers in the world are also grown in the Caribbean, including the legendary scotch bonnet and the moruga scorpion pepper, the latter considered by some to be the hottest on the planet.
 "The Scotch Bonnet is an awesome pepper, but underutilized in the U.S.," says hot sauce expert Al "Buddah" Goldenberg, author of the I Love It Spicy blog.
 That's changing, however: CaJohn, one of the top hot-sauce makers in the U.S., recently introduced a new line of Scotch Bonnet sauces, for example.

 Brimstone Flavors, St. Kitts

 Brimstone Flavors is a sauce so potent the St. Kitts locals will try and scare you out of it.
 The yellow scotch bonnet is described as "hell fire for your food"; the Caribbean Red is a habanero sauce with an extra kick.

 Hot Delight, Aruba

 Named for a legendary slave-turned-ship-captain known for his rum-making and prominent, um, stature, Big Black Dick pepper sauce is an irresistible Grand Cayman souvenir.
 The dark brown has thyme and onion to offset the burn of the scotch bonnet peppers.

 Zedalini's Gourmet Hot Sauce, Jamaica

 Lottie's traditional sauce is known for its signature yellow color -- it's a mustard base made with scotch bonnet peppers, onion and garlic.
 You might even find some in your local supermarket as well as most restaurants in Barbados.